Food - what is devolved?

 A number of the key food safety laws currently in force in Wales therefore derive from European Union law.
 Those key provisions may have come into force automatically (known as being ‘directly applicable’ or as having ‘direct applicability’), or may be enforceable by virtue of implementing UK legislation.
 Often, such UK legislation will be in the form of secondary legislation made by the Welsh Ministers.
 The key EU laws in force in Wales, and the United Kingdom implementing legislation are detailed further below.

 In order to implement a European law into UK law, the Welsh Ministers may rely on the powers conferred by them by ‘designation orders’.
-These are a form of legislation, which are made by Her Majesty in the Privy Council.
+These are a form of legislation, which are made by His Majesty in the Privy Council.
 A list of the key designation orders in relation to food and food safety is set out further below.

 There is a large amount of subordinate legislation on food and food safety in Wales.
 The subordinate legislation in question often implements EU law on food safety though this is not always the case.